Hardening NixOS

 nix-mineral

 is a community-maintained project and is not officially part of the Nixpkgs repository or NixOS documentation.
-Its development status is explicitly stated as "Alpha software," meaning it may introduce stability issues or unexpected behavior. - Opinionated Configuration: It applies a broad set of hardening measures that might impact system functionality or compatibility with certain applications.
-Users should thoroughly review its source code and test its effects in a non-critical environment before deploying.
+Its development status is explicitly stated as "Alpha software," meaning it may introduce stability issues or unexpected behavior.

 For detailed information on nix-mineral